moniqueticzon/Qolo-Case-Study/README.md

 ### Target Market

 The company's intended customers are businesses involved in cross-border B2B payments.
-The total value of the target customers is estimated to be more than $27 trillion and is expected to reach $35 trillion in 2022.
+The total global value of the target customers is estimated to be more than $27 trillion and is expected to reach $35 trillion in 2022.
 These values vary among several market research resources by about $4-$5 trillion.

 ### Competitive Advantage

 **Interact** - Qolo's Embedded Processing capability, allows clients to be actively involved in each transaction.
 Qolo implements their processing functionality by directly integrating it into the clients' platform.
-Clients aren't required to develop and build their own platform to accomodate their needs.
+Clients are not required to develop and build their own platform to accomodate their needs.
 This allows clients to maximize their capabailities with an easy-to-use, integrated platform.

 **Technologies** - Qolo's comprehensive platform is flexible and does not require clients to go with a one-size-fits-all approach.
 Qolo does not disclose their proprietary technology, but the following is a high-level overview extracted from the Qolo website.
+They have filed multiple patents on their technology as they have built the platform nearly from scratch.

 * Payments Hub - an omnichannel payment hub
 * Accounts - proprietary rules engine